top of page

 DAVID J McCOMAS is the Principle Investigator for NASA’s IMAP Mission (Interstellar Mapping and Acceleration Probe).
 McComas is the Professor of Astrophysical Sciences, and leads the Space Physics at Princeton Group at Princeton University.
 He was the Princeton University Vice President for the Princeton Plasma Physics Lab (PPPL) from 2016 - 2024 and previously Assistant Vice President for Space Science and Engineering at the Southwest Research Institute, Adjoint Professor of Physics[1] at the University of Texas at San Antonio (UTSA), and was the founding director of the Center for Space Science and Exploration[2] at Los Alamos National Laboratory.
 He is noted for his accomplishments in experimental space plasma physics, including leading instruments and missions to study the heliosphere and solar wind: IMAP, IBEX, TWINS, Ulysses/SWOOPS, ACE/SWEPAM, and Parker Solar Probe.
 He received the National Academy of Science's 2023 Arctowski Medal, European Geosciences Union 2022 Hannes Alfven Medal, SCOSTEP 2022 Distinguished Scientist Award, a NASA Exceptional Public Service Medal in 2015, the 2014 COSPAR Space Science Award, and the American Geophysical Union 1993 Macelwane Medal.

-Mike Cianelli
+Mike Ciannilli

 Manager of NASA's Apollo Challenger